ChrisCummins/cgo2018/travel-grants.md

 CGO 2018 is now offering travel support for students attending US or non-US universities.
 Each application and the grant amount will be decided on a case- by-case basis (i.e. funding is NOT guaranteed).

+The deadline for submitting travel funding applications is **January 26, 2018**.

-To apply for reimbursement, there are two options:
+To apply for reimbursement, there are three options:

-### NSF Grant
+### NSF Grant (for students enrolled in U.S. universities only)

 Information for how to apply for an NSF grant can be found [here](http://www.cs.sjsu.edu/~mak/NSF/).